The Wretched of the Earth: The return to precolonial history

-For Fanon, colonizers attempt to write the precolonial history of a colonized people as one of "barbarism, degradation, and bestiality" in order to justify the supremacy of Western civilization.
-To upset the supremacy of the colonial society, writes Fanon, the colonized intellectual feels the need to return to their so-called "barbaric" culture, to prove its existence and its value in relation to the West.
+For Fanon, colonisers attempt to write the precolonial history of a colonized people as one of "barbarism, degradation, and bestiality" to justify the supremacy of Western civilization.
+To upset the supremacy of the colonial society, writes Fanon, the colonised intellectual feels the need to return to their so-called "barbaric" culture, to prove its existence and its value in relation to the West.

 Fanon suggests colonized intellectuals often fall into the trap of trying to prove the existence of a common African or "Negro" culture.
-This is a dead end, according to Fanon, because it was originally the colonists who essentialized all peoples in Africa as "Negro", without considering distinct national cultures and histories.
-This points to what Fanon sees as one of the limitations of the Négritude movement.
+This is a dead end, according to Fanon, because it was originally the colonists who essentialized the peoples in Africa as "Negro", without considering distinct national cultures and histories.
+This points to what Fanon sees as one of the limits of the Négritude movement.
 In articulating a continental identity, based on the colonial category of the "Negro", Fanon argues "the men who set out to embody it realized that every culture is first and foremost national".

 An attempt among colonized intellectuals to "return" to the nation's pre-colonial culture is then ultimately an unfruitful pursuit, according to Fanon.
 Rather than culture, the intellectual emphasizes traditions, costumes, and clichés, which romanticize history in a similar way as the colonist would.
 The desire to reconsider the nation's pre-colonial history, even if it results in orientalized clichés, still marks an important turn according to Fanon, since by rejecting the normalized eurocentrism of colonial thought, these intellectuals provide a "radical condemnation" of the larger colonial enterprise.

 This radical condemnation attains its full meaning when we consider that the "final aim of colonization", according to Fanon, "was to convince the indigenous population that it would save them from darkness".
 A persistent refusal among Indigenous peoples to admonish national traditions in the face of colonial rule, according to Fanon, is a demonstration of nationhood, but one that holds on to a fixed idea of the nation as something of the past, a corpse.